Lab 10: Interface segregation

 Now implement the map method so that it returns an ImmutableListADTImpl object by looping through this list and creating a mapped list.

-Write tests for this implementation, and show to the TA before moving on.
+Write tests for this implementation, and show them to the TA before moving on.

 2.4 Part 4: Implement the mutable list